 Since April, approximately 900 riot police from the National Police Agency have moved into Kitakyushu.
 By spring of next year, 200 additional investigators will been mobilized for anti-organized crime duties.

-Shukan Post interviews 59-year-old Hiroshi Kimura, the Kudo-kai’s chief, who plainly denies involvement in the crime spree.
+Shukan Post interviews 59-year-old Hiroshi Kimura, a top boss in the Kudo-kai, who plainly denies involvement in the crime spree.

 “There has been no participation on our part in the ongoing series of incidents,” says Kimura.
 “If by chance one of our members was proved to have participated he would be subject to atonement at onece.”
 (K.N.)